-It appears that very little, if anything, has been spent locally so far on improving public spaces. £54k did however go to Greenwich Town Centre for the area beside the Cutty Sark, which was labelled as “Local Community” spending.
+It appears that very little, if anything, has been spent locally so far on improving public spaces. £54k from that scheme did however go to Greenwich Town Centre for the area beside the Cutty Sark, which was labelled as “Local Community” spending on the S106 agreement.
 The entire list can be seen here.

 I’ll leave you to reach your own conclusions about whether a public realm scheme in Greenwich should count as “local community” spending in Plumstead.